Skip to Content

 These feelings can range from mild to severe and worsen the longer the person is exposed the overwhelming stimuli.

-What Does Sensory Overload Look Like?
+Signs of Sensory Overload – What Does It Look Like?

 If a parent or teacher doesn’t know what to look for, it might be hard for them to tell when a child is experiencing sensory overload.